TrudAX/denistrunin-blog/src/draft/upgradeD365-attachments/index.md

 ![Line View](LineView.png)

 The final step is to load attachments to D365FO, you can do this only for one line(to test the process) or for the whole journal.
-It will use the standard "Attach document" procedure, which creates attachments according to the document type setup.
+It will use the standard "Attach document" procedure, which creates attachments according to the document type settings.

 ![Journal Status](JournalStatus.png)

-And as a result, you get a destination table record with created attachments(e.g. attachments for the customer)
+And as a result, you get a destination table record with attachments(e.g. attachments for the customer)

 ![Cust Attachments](CustAttachments.png)